I'm Forever Blowing Bubbles: Reception

 The waltz was a major Tin Pan Alley hit, and was performed and recorded by several singers and bands in late 1919 and 1920.
 Ben Selvin's Novelty Orchestra held number one for four weeks late in 1919, and ranked number 6 for the year.
 The Original Dixieland Jass Band recording of the number is an unusual early example of jazz in 3/4 time.

-The writer Ring Lardner parodied the lyric during the Black Sox scandal of 1919, when he began to suspect that players on the Chicago White Sox (a United States-based baseball team) were deliberately losing the World Series to the Cincinnati Reds.
+The writer Ring Lardner parodied the lyric during the Black Sox scandal of 1919, when he began to suspect that players on the Chicago White Sox (a United States–based baseball team) were deliberately losing the World Series to the Cincinnati Reds.
 His version began: "I'm forever blowing ballgames".

 The song also became a hit with the public in British music halls and theatres during the early 1920s.
 Dorothy Ward was especially renowned for making the song famous with her appearances at these venues.
 The song was also used by English comedian "Professor" Jimmy Edwards as his signature tune—played on the trombone.
 Harpo Marx would play the song on clarinet, which would then begin emitting bubbles.
 The melody is quoted in the 1920s song "Singing in the Bathtub", and has frequently been used in animated cartoon sound tracks during bubble-related scenes; it is also repeatedly sung by Tweety Bird.

 The song features extensively in the 1931 prohibition gangster movie The Public Enemy, starring James Cagney.
 It also was sung by a white bird in the Merrie Melodies cartoon I Love to Singa.
 The song is also sung in the 1951 film On Moonlight Bay, starring Doris Day and Gordon MacRae, which was the prequel to the 1953 film By the Light of the Silvery Moon.
 A parody of the song was written and performed as "I'm Forever Blowing Bubble-Gum" by Spike Jones and his City Slickers.
 In Ken Russell's 1969 film Women in Love the song is featured in an unusual scene where two sisters, played by Glenda Jackson and Jennie Linden, wander away from a large picnic gathering and are confronted by a herd of cattle.
 In the early 1970s, the Bonzo Dog Doo-Dah Band's stage show featured a robot that sang the air while blowing bubbles.
 A solo guitar rendition is periodically featured within the action of Woody Allen's 1999 film Sweet and Lowdown.
 Director Brad Mays paid homage to that scene in his 2008 film The Watermelon, in which actress Kiersten Morgan sings the song while dancing on a Malibu beach.
+Several different covers of the song (including an original arrangement performed by Engelbert Humperdinck) are also featured in Bullet Train.